How to Setup Jenkins Build Agents on Kubernetes Pods

 Since we have Jenkins inside the Kubernetes cluster with a service account to deploy the agent pods, we don’t have to mention the Kubernetes URL or certificate key.

-However, to validate the connection using the service account, use the Test connection button as shown below.
-It should show a connected message if the Jenkins pod can connect to the Kubernetes master API
+However, to validate the connection using the service account, use the Test Connection button as shown below.
+It should show a connected message if the Jenkins pod can connect to the Kubernetes API Server.

 Test Jenkins Kubernetes cloud connection